 The BBSP has no required courses.
-You have the freedom to explore courses from different departments if you need it, but if you are focused nothing prevents you from starting on specific program requirements right away.
-A list of courses appropriate for first year graduate students as well as links to course requirements for each of the participating programs are available here.
-Once you join a particular PhD program you may need to complete additional coursework in your second year to meet the degree requirements, but you should be able to finish all coursework by the end of your second year.
+You have the freedom to explore courses from different departments if you choose, but nothing prevents you from focusing on one specific program’s requirements right away.
+Many first-year courses satisfy degree requirements for several programs.
+A list of courses appropriate for first year graduate students and links to course requirements for each of the participating programs are available here.
+Once you join a particular PhD program you may need to complete additional coursework in your second year, but you should be able to finish all coursework by the end of your second year.

-BBSP students must complete three ten-week lab rotations during the first year.
+BBSP students must complete three eleven-week lab rotations during the first year.
 You can choose from over 300 laboratories in any of the 14 participating PhD programs.
-At the end of the first year students typically choose their thesis lab from one of their lab rotations and matriculate into a PhD program with which their thesis advisor is affiliated.
+At the end of the first year students choose their thesis lab from one of their lab rotations and typically matriculate into a PhD program with which their thesis advisor is affiliated.

 The faculty leading your group will also serve as your academic advisors during your first year.
-Your advisors will work with you to help you select the appropriate course work and lab rotations based on your interests and your goals.
-A panel of former BBSP students will also serve as peer mentors for first year students.
+Your advisors and the PhD program directors will work with you to help you select the appropriate course work and lab rotations based on your interests and your goals.
+Former BBSP students will also serve as peer mentors for first year students.
 They will be available to talk about rotations, program requirements, graduate student life and other issues that are important to you.

 Once you choose a thesis lab you will leave BBSP and join a PhD program.
 You will then be required to complete the coursework and degree requirements for that particular department or curriculum.
 The amount of coursework required varies among programs, but the basic degree requirements are usually the same: a written qualifying exam, a thesis proposal, yearly committee meetings and a written thesis/oral defense.